September 21, 2021 by John Fernandez

 Dr. Swartzon was co-medical director of last year’s Life Time Miami Marathon and Half Marathon along with orthopedic surgeon Thomas San Giovanni, M.D., a foot and ankle specialist with Miami Orthopedics & Sports Medicine Institute.
 Baptist Health South Florida is a sponsor, and for years has been the official medical provider for the event, providing assistance at the various first-aid and medical stations along the full course.

-This year, the COVID-19 pandemic has forced organizers to go virtual for 2021.
+This year, the COVID-19 pandemic forced organizers to go virtual for 2021.
 The event usually occurs in late January, when about 20,000 runners take on the 26.2-mile course through sections of downtown Miami and Miami Beach.
-This year, the race is actually a “first-ever digital rendering of our world-renowned event taking place January 10 – 31, 2021,” organizers state.
-Runners can choose their distance – 5K, half marathon (13.1 miles) or full marathon, and whatever safe course they can find, adhering to social distancing practices and possibly wearing face masks if anyone else is nearby.
+This year, the race was a “first-ever digital rendering of our world-renowned event that took place January 10 – 31, 2021,” organizers state.
+Runners could choose their distance – 5K, half marathon (13.1 miles) or full marathon, and whatever safe course they could find, adhering to social distancing practices and possibly wearing face masks if anyone else is nearby.

 Dr. Swartzon says it’s a good idea to keep the tradition going “virtually” among serious and beginning runners, but there are safety concerns for individuals or small groups that take on the challenges this year of long-distance running.

 “There a many behind-the-scenes challenges for safety s and logistics that go into a large, outdoor mass participation event like a marathon, ” Dr. Swartzon said.
 “There’s a reason why we have a medical tent every two miles, water stations, and careful coordination with the cities of Miami and Miami Beach, Miami-Dade County, fire rescue, police departments, Miami transit authority, and even Homeland Security.
 We provide safety to the course by blocking off roads and facilitating quick transport to medical facilities when needed.”